NOTICE TO ALL MEMBERS - New Spider ID launching Summer 2024 - Learn more here.

 Platycryptus undatus (Tan Jumping Spider) has been sighted in the following countries: Canada, United States.

-Platycryptus undatus has also been sighted in the following states: Alabama, Georgia, Illinois, Indiana, Kansas, Kentucky, Louisiana, Maine, Maryland, Massachusetts, Michigan, Mississippi, Missouri, New Hampshire, New Jersey, New York, North Carolina, Ohio, Oklahoma, Pennsylvania, South Carolina, Tennessee, Texas, Vermont, Virginia, West Virginia.
+Platycryptus undatus has also been sighted in the following states: Alabama, Connecticut, Georgia, Illinois, Indiana, Kansas, Kentucky, Louisiana, Maine, Maryland, Massachusetts, Michigan, Mississippi, Missouri, New Hampshire, New Jersey, New York, North Carolina, Ohio, Oklahoma, Pennsylvania, South Carolina, Tennessee, Texas, Vermont, Virginia, West Virginia.

 Seasonality